 9. Flexitarian Diet

 The The Flexitarian Diet: The Mostly Vegetarian Way to Lose Weight, Be Healthier, Prevent Disease, and Add Years to Your Life has been around since 2009 and though it’s been flying under the radar, this diet is an excellent choice for those that want to lose weight and achieve overall better health.
 The name of this diet is a combination of flexible and vegetarian, which explains how this diet works.

 It is a completely vegetarian diet, but one that allows some meat when you feel inclined.
 Otherwise, it works very much like a traditional vegetarian diet and therefore has much of the same benefits.
 This diet comes with a 5-week meal plan to follow, though you can certainly carry on with these same principles after the 5 weeks is up.

 10. MIND Diet

-The MIND Diet is another diet in which two diets have been combined for additional benefits than either one could deliver on their own.
+The The MIND Diet: A Scientific Approach to Enhancing Brain Function and Helping Prevent Alzheimer's and Dementia is another diet in which two diets have been combined for additional benefits than either one could deliver on their own.
 The MIND Diet is a combination of the Mediterranean Diet and the DASH Diet.
 This diet is all about leafy greens, fresh vegetables, healthy nuts, berries, beans, whole grains and olive oil.

 This diet focuses on fish and seafood for protein and omega-3s as well.
 Unlike other diets that completely eliminate alcohol, the MIND Diet allows for wine as a treat.
 This diet is another lifestyle type and one that can be followed for however long you’d like.